Panará language: Orthography

 Orthography for Panará has been developed by Panará teachers, with help from literacy workshops, over the last 20 years.
 The following charts for both consonants and vowels are the result of the aforementioned workshops between Panará groups and academics, specifically Bernat Bardagil-Mas and Myriam Lapierre, in 2016 and 2017 and represent the orthography that has been adopted since then.

-Consonant orthography

-Vowel orthography

-Vowel length is phonemic and is represented in the orthography by a digraph consisting of a doubling of the vowel at hand.
-Nasalization is also phonemic and represented in orthography with the ˜ above the vowel.
+The orthography of Panará was shown above using the angle brackets in the phonetic tables.

 Morphology

 Postpositional case marking

 In Panará, their case-marking is done postpositionally.
-These postpositions “indicate various semantic relations, including place, time, cause, goal, means or source, among others”.
+These postpositions "indicate various semantic relations, including place, time, cause, goal, means or source, among others".
 The postpositions include ablative case, adessive, allative, comitative, comitative-locative, desiderative, essive, final, inessive, instrumental comitative case, instrumental comitative, locative-inessive, locative, malefactive, perlative, possessive, and purposive.